Using Results Count Skills to Build A Strong Social Safety Net for Kentuckians

 ThriveKY’s Next Act

 As ThriveKY sets its sights on advocating for the basic needs of all Kentuckians, Beauregard, Pugel and other coalition members will continue putting their Results Count skills to work.
-As they pursue racial equity in children’s health, they are also building a more diverse coalition and reaching out to community groups, health centers, housing programs and the Urban League.
+While pursuing racial equity in children’s health, they are also building a more diverse coalition and reaching out to community groups, health centers, housing programs and the Urban League.

 The Kentucky team has used every advocacy strategy — administrative, legislative and judicial — to advance the health and well-being of children and families,” said Jann Jackson, a senior associate with the Casey Foundation.
 Their experience is a powerful example of working across multiple state administrations and facing both obstacles and opportunities to achieve results.”